amanojas/Website/static/Slides_4000/Example_Codes.md

-## Monte Carlo Simulation to Confirm the Unbiasedness of Slope Parameter
+## Monte Carlo Simulation to Confirm the Unbiasedness of the Slope Parameter

 ```r